- 1. What is open enrollment?

 Under the Affordable Care Act, plans must provide at least these essential benefits:

 Insurance plans can offer benefits in addition to the required benefits.
-The best way to find out what benefits each plan covers is to go to its website and compare.
+The best way to find out what benefits each plan covers is to compare on its website.

 What if you don't want health insurance?

-If you don't want to sign up for health insurance during the open enrollment period, you will have to wait an entire year if you change your mind.
+If you don't want to sign up for health insurance during the open enrollment period, you must wait an entire year if you change your mind.
 The exception is if you have a qualifying life event that would spark a special enrollment period.

-Something important to remember: You no longer get penalized at tax time for not having health insurance.
-Congress eliminated that mandate's tax penalty.
+Remember that you no longer get penalized at tax time for not having health insurance.
+Congress eliminated the tax penalty.

 However, a handful of states have mandates: